Relationship & Sexuality Counselling Specialists

 Staying in a dangerous situation

-At times we underestimate the amount of danger we are in, either because we don’t realise or don’t understand how dangerous a situation is.
+At times we underestimate the amount of danger we are in, either because we don’t realise or don’t understand, or don’t have the inner resources necessary to deal with how dangerous a situation is.

 Part of an abuser’s control can be minimising the seriousness of what they are doing.
 Being safe is important and there are things you can do to ensure your safety.